NLnetLabs/nsd-manual/source/installation.rst

 A simple test to determine if the installation was successful is to invoke the :command:`nsd` command with the :option:`-V` option, which is the "version" option.
-This shows the version and build options used, as well as proving that the install was successful.
+This shows the version and build options used and proves installation was successful.

 .. code-block:: bash